MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 First Ks Pin represented in user mode by Devproxy’s output stream gets associated with the first input stream of Device MFT, the second Ks Pin represented in user mode by Devproxy’s output stream with the second input stream of Device MFT and so on.

-Device MFT is given a pointer to Devproxy, DX device and MF WorkQueue ID.
+Device MFT is given a pointer to Devproxy, DX device, and MF WorkQueue ID.
 Frames coming out of the device is fed directly into the corresponding Device MFT’s input as MF Samples.
 With all these, Device MFT can post process the captured samples and serve samples to the preview, record and photo pins.

 All the commands and controls going to the device would be rerouted to Device MFT.
 Device MFT would handle the controls or passes it on to the driver through Devproxy.
 This streamlines command handling by the capture driver stack.

-# Functional Overview
+## Functional Overview

 On initialization of the capture pipeline, DeviceSource instantiates Device Transform Manager, if there is a Device MFT for the device.
 Passes an instance of Devproxy that represents the device to the Device Transform Manager’s initialization routine.
 Device Transform Manager CoCreates Device MFT and performs basic validations.
 Like the number of output pins of Devproxy is same as the number of input pins of Device MFT, support for mandatory interfaces etc…